Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Debugger (28/29)
-"The Debugger may be the most famous tool of Smalltalk environments.
+The Debugger may be the most famous tool of Smalltalk environments.
 It will open as soon as an unmanaged Exception occurs.

-The following code will open the debugger on the message stack, select PharoSyntaxTutorial>>divideTwoByZero".
+The following code will open the debugger on the message stack, select PharoSyntaxTutorial>>divideTwoByZero
 ```smalltalk
 PharoSyntaxTutorial new divideTwoByZero.
 ```
 ---
 ### Tutorial Done (29/29)
-"This tutorial is done.
+This tutorial is done.
 Enjoy programming with Pharo.

 Don't forget to read 'Pharo By Example' found here:

 	https://books.pharo.org/updated-pharo-by-example

-You can run this tutorial again by evaluating:"
+You can run this tutorial again by evaluating:
 ```smalltalk
 ProfStef go.
 ```
-"Do you want to create your own interactive tutorial with ProfStef?
+Do you want to create your own interactive tutorial with ProfStef?
 That's very easy!!
 How?
 There's a ProfStef interactive tutorial for that :D
-Just evaluate the following code:"
+Just evaluate the following code:
 ```smalltalk
 ProfStef goOn: HowToMakeYourOwnTutorial
 ```
-"See you soon!"
+See you soon!